SinghShuchita/HTML-CSS-Nature-Website/README.md

 # HTML-CSS-Nature-Website
-This website show the parallax effect, uses HTML and CSS.
+This website shows the parallax effect, uses HTML and CSS.

 So, in parallax, the background will not move but the foreground(the images or text content) will move while scrolling.